mishal23/mishal23.github.io/src/posts/analyzing-bank-results/index.md

 ### Return on assets

 By now we know how the bank makes money, this ratio is calculated by dividing the total profits divided by the total assets (money lended).
 A higher ratio means the company is earning good amount of profits over the assets that they've in total.
+This is also a safety net for people depositing their money.
 This is also reported in the finanical results directly.

 ---